mradobuljac/showcase-data-pipeline/README.md

 ### Data Pipeline

 Pipeline orchestrates lambda functions and redshift code.

+Whole pipeline and all tasks are idempotent.
+Idempotency for data in stage_* tables is ensured via truncate-load pattern, for dim_* and fact_* tables via upsert pattern, and for raw data in S3 bucket via partitioning and overwrite pattern.

 Lambdas are used for data extraction from API endpoints, light data transformation, and upload to S3 bucket.
 Redshift code hosts upserts and data quality code.

 Pipeline uses {{ ds }} Airflow template that gets resolved into yyyy-mm-dd to sync data extraction and transformation for all components.
-For example, URL for sales data extraction is /sales?date=yyyy-mm-dd.
+For example, endpoint for daily sales data extraction is /sales?date=yyyy-mm-dd.
 Lambdas also get {{ ds }} value from Airflow, so they can properly partition S3 bucket and upload daily data.
 Partitioning scheme is S3://showcase-data-pipeline/yyyy-mm-dd/data_files.*

-For dim tables, full table extract is implemented.
+For dim tables, full source data extract is implemented.

 For fact_sales, delta extraction and incremental load are implemented.
 Every day, only data for that day ({{ ds }} -> Airflow logical date) is extracted from /sales endpoint and sent for further processing downstream.